Bobby Slayton

-Robert Michael Slayton (born May 25, 1955) is an American actor and stand-up comedian.
-Slayton is probably best known for a supporting role in the 2001 film Bandits, and as a frequent guest on The Adam Carolla Show (2006-2009).
+Robert Michael Slayton (born May 25, 1955) is an American actor, writer, and stand-up comedian.
+Slayton is known for a supporting role in the 2001 film Bandits, and as a frequent guest on The Adam Carolla Show (2006–2009).
+He has also made guest appearances on multiple sitcoms and animated shows.

 Career

 Slayton is known for his intense style of stand-up comedy.
 He adopts a mixed style of complaining, insulting, personal story-telling, not entirely unlike Sam Kinison.

 He has been featured on many popular radio shows across the country including Howard Stern, Kevin and Bean, Tom Leykis, and Dave, Shelly, and Chainsaw.
 He played Joey Bishop in the 1998 movie The Rat Pack and a character named simply "Slayton" in The Mind of the Married Man.
 He also appeared as himself on the IFC television show "Maron" in 2013.
 Slayton also played a TV comedian in Tim Burton's film Ed Wood, and as a casino manager, asking "Chili Palmer", John Travolta, for help locating a late paying casino player, in Get Shorty.

 Slayton has a distinctive gravelly voice.
 He performed voiceovers on animated shows like Family Guy and Dr. Katz, Professional Therapist.

 He has appeared on many television shows including The Tonight Show, Politically Incorrect, as well as Comic Relief and his own stand-up special on HBO.